Achievements as a Journey not a Destination

 While I recognize that I am not objective in this situation, it would seem to me that when someone is on thyroid hormone replacement medication that includes both synthetic T4 and T3 hormones, that the expense of both a free T4 test and free T3 test should be covered by the provincial healthcare system as the cost is justifiable because the prescribing doctor needs to determine if the dosage of both synthetic hormones is adequate, but not too high.

-As I said above, I knew last week that I would be paying for the free T3 test and was fine with that, but what I wasn’t prepared for was that I would be expected to pay three times the cost the government pays for the same test, and that there would no patient-price list available.
+As I said above, I knew last week that I would be paying for the free T3 test and was fine with that, but what I wasn’t prepared for was that I would be expected to pay three times the cost the government pays for the same test, and that there would be no patient-price list available.

 When I arrived at the lab on Monday, I was told that the free T3 test would cost $32.00.
 I replied that there must be a mistake, because the cost of the test is $9.35.
 I was informed that the government pays $9.35 for the free T3 test, but the patient-pay cost for the same test is $32.00.
 I explained to the person at the desk that I could understand the test costing more if there was a set-up fee for a stand-alone test, or for a separate blood draw, but this test was going to be run with others using the same blood draw.
-I was informed that $32.00 is the patient-pay cost of the free T3 test regardless of whether it is done with other tests, or by itself.
+I was informed that $32.00 is the patient-pay cost of the free T3 test, regardless of whether it is done with other tests or by itself.

 I asked if I could please see the price list with the patient-pay costs, and was told that there isn’t one.
-I was asked if I wanted to have the free T3 test period formed, and if I did that I would need to pay $32.00.
+I was asked if I wanted to have the free T3 test period formed, and if I did, I would need to pay $32.00.
 What choice did I have?
 It was not as though I could go to one of the lab’s competitors, as this private lab company is the only one providing laboratory services in this city.

 I paid the $32.00 for the test because I needed this information to know the effect of the medication on my thyroid hormones, and for my doctor to know whether a medication adjustment was needed.
 I had the disposable income to pay for it, but what about consumers who need a laboratory test to make health decisions or for their doctor to be able to, and who cannot afford that?